sgagankumar/IOT_InventoryManagement/README.md

 inventory.ino

-    Arduino program file, program that integrates ESP8266 NodeMCU with a RFID reader to read and keep traack of the inventory.
+    Arduino program file, program that integrates ESP8266 NodeMCU with a RFID reader to read and keep track of the inventory.
 		The products in the inventory are equipped with RFID tags.
+Which are tracked and automatically updated int the cloud database